 Currant Creek Reservoir

-- Conditions: Anglers report slow to fair fishing for cutthroat, rainbows and tiger trout Fishing is best in the early morning or late afternoon or evening.
-Anglers with fish finders have seen fish cruising about 30 feet down, so try using deeper running lures and baits.
-Anglers using worms or a worm-and-marshmallow combination and fishing a couple feet above the bottom have reported hot fishing.
-A recent biological survey found fish up to six pounds.
-Almost all of the fish had been feeding on snails.
-Even though catch rates vary, most anglers are happy after a trip to Currant Creek Reservoir.
-The Uintas have been receiving scattered afternoon showers.
+- Conditions: Anglers report slow to fair fishing for cutthroats, rainbows and tiger trout.
+The best time to fish has been in the early morning or late afternoon/evening.
+Anglers who have fish finders report seeing the fish cruising at about 30 feet down, so try deeper-running lures and baits.
+Use deep-drifting worms or float a worm-and-marshmallow combination a few feet above the bottom.
+A recent fish-population survey caught fish up to six pounds, and almost all of the fish had been feeding on snails.
+The Uintas have received heavy rains over the past few weeks

 - Location: Wasatch County